 During surface reset, all POE's & Surface Switches reboot and power is momentarily dropped to all panels forcing them to reboot.
-DSP and control resets are passed on to the processing rack via the active Surface Switch.

-All Calrec fitted Cat5e cables are wired "straight-through" or "pin to pin" Panel cables and I/O to Router cables can be either straight-through or cross-over, however POE RST and SPR cables MUST be wired straight-through.
+DSP and control resets are passed on to the processing core via the active Surface Switch.
+All Calrec fitted Cat5e cables are wired 'straight-through' or 'pin to pin' Panel cables and I/O to Router cables can be either straight-through or cross-over, however POE RST and SPR cables MUST be wired straight-through.